samyk/easel-driver/README.md

 # Firmware Upgrade Support

-You can add support for upgrading firmware by modifying `lib/firmware_uploader.js` and adding the following lines directly after the `var PLATFORMS = {` line (I've tested this successfully!):
+Firmware upgrade support has been added for Linux, so firmware upgrades to your mill will work through Easel.
+It does this by adding the following code to `lib/firmware_uploader.js` directly after the `var PLATFORMS = {` line:

 ```javascript
   'Linux': {